bukiro/PECS/README.md

 - [x] - Implement Ohm
 - [x] - Implement Finn
 - [x] - Animal companion
-- [ ] - Implement a spellcasting class
+- [x] - Implement a spellcasting class
 - [x] - Implement all General and Skill Feats
 - [ ] - Implement all Weapons
-- [x] -- Implement all Alchemical Bombs
+- [x] -- Implement all Alchemical Bombs and Consumable Bombs
 - [ ] - Implement all Armors
 - [ ] - Implement all Shields
 - [ ] - Implement all Consumables